Dental Hygiene Education Track

-The Master of Science in Dental Hygiene-Education track prepares leaders in the profession for research, the health care industry, and academia.
+The Education Track prepares leaders in the profession for research, the health care industry, and academia.
 Courses in this track provide students with the knowledge and skills to teach didactic, clinic, and laboratory courses in dental hygiene programs, conduct research, and assume administrative positions.

 While the coursework for this program is online, a two-week campus visit is required for the student teaching practicum.